 - 1. From the View menu, choose Properties.

-- 2. In the PinEditor Properties dialog box, select the check box if you want to bring a macro or module into view when you select it, or clear the check box if you do not.
+- In the PinEditor Properties dialog box, select the check box if you want to bring a macro or module into view when you select it, or clear the check box if you do not.

 - 3. Click OK.

-Changing an object's color
+Colors and symbols Changing an object's color